RafaelDamasco/crud-angular/README.md

 # Memoteca

 Add, remove, and edit song lyrics, book quotes, thoughts, and your best ideas.
+Mark a quote as favourite, navigate to your favorites quote or search a quote.

 ## 🔥 Introduction

 This project had as its main goal the creation of a CRUD (Create, Read, Update, Delete) system with the purpose of enhancing skills in web development, especially in the use of the Angular framework.

+The following features have also been implemented:

+* **Reactive Forms:** Reactive forms were implemented, providing a dynamic and effective approach to collect and manage data, enhancing the system's interactivity.

+* **Form Field Validations:** A robust validation layer was integrated to ensure the integrity and accuracy of data entered into the forms, ensuring a more reliable user experience.

+* **Search Field:** A search field was introduced to enable users to easily locate specific information, providing greater accessibility and efficiency in navigation.

+* **Data Pagination:** The data pagination functionality was implemented to efficiently handle large data sets, ensuring smooth navigation and a quick response to user queries.

+* **Favorite Functionality:** The favorite functionality was added, allowing users to save and quickly access items of interest, personalizing the user experience according to their preferences."

 ## 📦 Technologies: